 Certified Property Manager (CPM)

 A few years after you've earned your broker license, CPM certification would help you stand out from the crowd.
 You need at least 3 years' experience managing a minimum portfolio size before you're eligible.

 Master Property Manager (MPM)

 MPM certification requires at least 5 years' experience managing a larger portfolio to qualify.
 This one's a heavy hitter—something you'd get before starting your own management company.

-To be a property manager, you’ll need people skills, organizational skills, and attention to detail.
-You’ll also need real estate licensure.
+To become a property manager, you'll need people skills, organizational skills, and attention to detail.
+You'll also need real estate licensure.
 If that step is still ahead of you, consider taking your coursework online.
-You can work around your existing schedule at your own pace, making it a convenient and affordable way to get it done.
+You can work around your existing schedule at your own pace, making it a convenient and affordable way to become a property manager.